 |2017||EXCAVATION SEASON 2|

 In July 2017 a group of 25 USA and Hong Kong participants conducted a two-week excavation at el-Araj.
 The 2017 finds continue to support el-Araj as a likely candidate for Bethsaida-Julias.
 Notable finds this season included fragments from a Roman mosaic and fire bricks located near a wall.
 This is suggestive of a Roman bath house and is perhaps to be associated with the rebuilding efforts of Herod Phillip when he upgraded Bethsaida from a fishing village to a polis.
-Several 2017 post-season videos and reports are available at the following links.

 |2018||EXCAVATION SEASON 3|